Fighting a cough is a tiring thing, so falling asleep should be the easiest thing to do when fighting a cold, right?

 But it isn’t.

-For most people, the strong desire to sleep away a cold is thwarted by the discomfort and disturbance of the cough itself.
+For most people, the strong desire to sleep away a cough is thwarted by the discomfort and disturbance of the cough itself.
 We drift on the edge of sleep, only to have our bodies wracked with spasms, a series of loud hacks, and the burning, raw feeling, like we’ve just pulled sandpaper up through our throats.

 So how do we get the rest we need to fight the cold?
 Here are a few common methods, and how effective they might be.